 It doesn’t happen often, but sometimes a conversation on Rover may make you uncomfortable.
 When that happens, let us know by reporting it.
 Here are some examples of inappropriate conversations:

 - Someone suggests you pay in-person rather than through the site.
 Safety and security are paramount, and booking and paying through Rover is the only way to ensure your account is in line with our Terms of Service and that your booking is covered by the Rover Guarantee and dedicated emergency support.

 - Someone asks you to provide personal information.
 You should never feel pressured to share your full name, email or mailing address, phone number, or any other personal information before a stay is booked.

 - Someone uses threatening language.
 Always let us know if someone’s messages make you uncomfortable.

-- Someone tries to recruit you for a private pet-sitting service.
-Only services booked through Rover qualify for the Rover Guarantee, 24/7 emergency support, veterinary consultation access, sitter promotion tools, and more resources to help sitters build their pet care services.
+- Someone tries to recruit you for a private pet-sitting business.
+Only services booked through Rover qualify for the Rover Guarantee, dedicated emergency support, veterinary consultation access, sitter promotion tools, and more resources to help sitters build their business.

-- Open the conversation and select Report this conversation under the Send button.
+Open the conversation and select Report under the Send button.

-2. Select a reason for reporting the conversation from the dropdown menu.
+- Select a reason for reporting the conversation from the menu.

 - To block this person from communicating with you on Rover, click the Block switch to grey.

 Remember: Always have a Meet & Greet before you confirm a booking to ensure everyone—both humans and canines, get along well.
 Only accept bookings that you feel good about.